Oh, to be outside

 Winter weather in the UK can be quite varied – rain, snow, sleet, frosts or clear crisp days.
 This year the temperatures have been mild, rarely dropping below zero, with grey cloudy skies and dull, depressing days.
 And there has been drizzle, rain, torrential rain or storms.
 It has been a very wet winter; everywhere seems either flooded or water-logged.
 We are really in need of sunshine to dry out the land and raise our spirits.

 We have a seasonal ritual that, for us, hales the imminence of spring.
-We go snowdrop hunting – well we visit a garden known for it’s display of snowdrops.
+We go snowdrop hunting – well we visit a garden known for its snowdrops.
 So, off we went this year expecting to squelch around a poor display.
 Everything exceeded expectations; it was the only sunny day of the week and the flowers looked absolutely wonderful.
 So many of them!

 The Hellebore (Christmas or Lenten Rose) were, unusually, holding up their flowers up to catch the sun.
 What a wonderful display!